Love Sensation (911 song)

 "Love Sensation" is a song by English boy band 911.
-It was released in the United Kingdom through Virgin Records on 29 July 1996 as the second single from their debut studio album The Journey (1997).
-The song was featured on the soundtrack to the 1997 film Casper: A Spirited Beginning.
+It was released in the United Kingdom through the Ginga Recording Company on 29 July 1996 as the second single from their debut studio album, The Journey (1997).
+The song was included on the soundtrack to the 1997 film Casper: A Spirited Beginning, prompting a US release for the single.
 The B-side, "Bodyshakin'", would later be released as a single in its own right.

 Chart performance

 Released in July 1996, the single reached number 21 on the UK Singles Chart.
-In the United States, it peaked at number three on the Billboard Bubbling Under Hot 100.
+In the United States, it peaked at number three on the Billboard Bubbling Under Hot 100 Singles chart.

 Music video

 There are three versions of the music video, the UK and two US versions.
 Both US versions feature different footage from the film Casper: A Spirited Beginning.
 One US version was included as a special feature in the UK VHS release of the film with the other included in the US release but they were omitted from the subsequent DVD releases of the film.